SulkesLisa-FS/PP3_spotify-api/README.md

 🔸 Make sure your MongoDB is up and running

-🔸 Cd into the pp3_spotify-api directory <br>
+🔸 Cd into the server directory <br>

-🔸 Revert the .env.dist file into a .env file and add your values.
+🔸 Revert the .env.dist file into a .env file and add your values and keys.

-**Module One Note: Will set up localhost and MongoDB variables**

 The .env file should look something like this